 We will pay a Dental Benefit if an Insured Incurs Covered Dental Expenses for any of the services shown below.
-Payments for Covered Dental Expenses are based on the Allowable Charge and type of service - Type I, Type II, Type III or Type IV.
+Payments for Covered Dental Expenses are based on the Allowable Charge and type of service - Type I or Type II.
 The percentage payable for each type of service is shown in the Benefit Highlights.
 Dental Benefits are only available for Covered Dental Expenses that are Incurred while an Insured is covered under the Policy.